Roadside Monument: History

 Before Roadside Monument began, singer Doug Lorig was involved in other bands.
 During junior high, high school, and college, he performed in the bands Cow Shrapnel, Waterfront, and Sixth Hour, all of which also featured another future Roadside Monument member, bassist Todd Florence.

 Roadside Monument signed with Tooth & Nail Records about four months after they formed in 1994.
 They released their Tooth & Nail debut, a 7-inch vinyl EP called My Life Is Green, in 1995.
 Their full-length album Beside This Brief Hexagonal was also released in 1996.
 After the rest of the band left, Matt Johnson (of Blenderhead) (drums) and Johnathan Ford (bass) joined the band.
 Lorig, Ford and Johnson became the band's sole members on all future releases.
 In 1997, Eight Hours Away from Being a Man was released, along with a pair of split EPs (with Puller and Frodus).
 Eight Hours Away from Being a Man became a prominent album in the indie rock, emo and Christian underground music scenes.

 Roadside Monument broke up after the Cornerstone Festival in 1998, when Ford moved to Chicago, Illinois.
 They had already written and recorded another album, called I Am the Day of Current Taste, which was released several months after their breakup.

 In 2002, Ford returned to Seattle, and Roadside Monument reunited.
 The band played local shows and toured with Pedro the Lion before breaking up again in 2003.
+They have played occasional reunion shows over the years since, including in 2017 in Seattle and in 2022 at Furnace Fest in Birmingham, Alabama.